ul-mds/gecko/docs/data-mutation.md

 This is particularly true for names, where the differentiation between given and last names in a non-native language is challenging to get right.
 The `with_permute` function handles this exact use case.
-It simply swaps the values of two series that are passed into it.
+It simply swaps the values between series that are passed into it.

 ```python
 import pandas as pd